Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 share memory by communicating.

-The core idea of Go is to pass data through channels between goroutines.
+The main idea of Go is to pass data through channels between goroutines.

 Java